lmassaron/ml4dummies_3ed/README.md

 *   Write your own machine learning algorithms.
 *   Grind through the math behind machine learning and see how it all works.
 *   Integrate machine learning into larger programming and data science projects.
+*   Revise key concepts for technical interviews, making it a valuable resource for experienced data scientists and machine learning engineers.

 ## About this Repository